theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines-windows-classic-manage-psh.md

 <properties
-   pageTitle="Verwalten Ihrer virtuellen Computer mit Azure PowerShell | Microsoft AzureVerwalten Sie Ihre virtuellen Computer mithilfe von Azure PowerShell | Microsoft Azure" description="Lernen Sie Befehle kennen, mit denen Sie Aufgaben bei der Verwaltung Ihrer virtuellen Computer verwenden können." services="virtual-machines-windows" documentationCenter="windows" authors="singhkays"
+   pageTitle="Manage your virtual machines by using Azure PowerShell | Microsoft Azure" description="Learn commands that you can use to automate tasks in managing your virtual machines." services="virtual-machines-windows" documentationCenter="windows" authors="singhkays"